Sales In Spain

 When do the Christmas sales start in Spain?

-The first day of the Winter Sales in Spain is normally around 7th January until 1st March.
-The sales normally start the day after 3 Kings Day (Spanish equivalent to Christmas Day when giving and receiving gifts).
+The first day of the winter sales in Spain is normally around 7th January and they run until 1st March.
+The sales normally start the day after Three Kings Day (which is the Spanish equivalent to Christmas Day - it is the UK's Twelfth Night).

 What sort of discounts can I expect to get?